 Yes, hot water can make your hair color less vibrant.
 Hot water opens up the hair cuticle, which results in the color leaching out and making your hair look dull.
 On the other hand, cold water helps in sealing the cuticle.
-Hence, using cold water to wash your hair is a great way to protect colored hair.
+Hence, using cold water to wash your hair is a great way to protect colored hair and maintain your hair health.
 If you want to take a hot shower, wear a shower cap to protect your hair from the hot water.

 As we mentioned earlier, colored hair requires color-safe products.
 Find out more about them in the next section.

 What Products Are The Best To Use On Dyed Hair?